suryandugy-glitch/suryandugy-glitch/README.md

 <!-- ============================================================
-  GITHUB PROFILE README — suryandugy-glitch
+  GITHUB PROFILE README — for suryandugy-glitch
-  Place this as README.md in repo: suryandugy-glitch/suryandugy-glitch
+  This file goes in a repo named EXACTLY: suryandugy-glitch/suryandugy-glitch
   ============================================================ -->

 <div align="center">